Are you struggling to make ends meet this month? Do you need extra cash and fast? Want to make sure next month is profitable?

 2. Review everything

 Negotiate expenses and shop around: Got a phone line?
 Broadband?
 Web hosting?
-Use a subscription service your clients can't live without?
+Use a subscription service your clients need?
 Create a list and contact every single service provider you use, and ask for a discount.
 You'll be surprised how much people will want to retain your business and be willing to help you save money.
 Don't ask, don't get.

 Share resources: We all have friends who freelance.
 Is there any way you can pull together and share subscription services to save money?
 What about a shared office space where you can use the same facilities, tools and apps?